huggingface/blog/fellowship.md

 🎁 Exclusive merchandise and assets.

-✨ By being officially recognized as a Fellow, your career could be boosted.
+✨ Official recognition from Hugging Face.

 ## Do you want to be a Fellow?

 Fellows are currently nominated by members of the Hugging Face team or by another Fellow.
+Applications will soon be open.
 How can you get noticed?
-This is the main criteria:

-- You have advanced the goal of democratizing good, open source machine learning.
+The main criterion is that you have contributed to the democratization of open-source machine learning.

 How?
-In the way you prefer.
-These are some examples of the first Fellows:
+In the ways that you prefer.
+Here are some examples of our first Fellows:

-- **María Grandury** - She created the [largest NLP community](https://somosnlp.org/) in Spanish.
-Then she organized a Hackathon that achieved more than 20 models that advanced the SOTA for Spanish. 👩🏼‍🎤
+- **María Grandury** - She created the [largest Spanish-speaking NLP community](https://somosnlp.org/) and organized a Hackathon that achieved more than 20 models that advanced the SOTA for Spanish. 👩🏼‍🎤
 - **Manuel Romero** - He contributed [over 300 models](https://huggingface.co/mrm8488) to the Hugging Face Hub.
 He has trained multiple SOTA models in Spanish and has contributed to many different efforts. 🤴🏻
-- **Aritra Roy Gosthipathy**: Contributed new architectures for TensorFlow in the transformers library and helped create the Keras working group. 🦹🏻
+- **Aritra Roy Gosthipathy**: Contributed new architectures for TensorFlow in the transformers library, improved Keras tooling, and helped in the creation of the Keras working group. 🦹🏻
 - **Vaibhav Srivastav** - Advocacy in the field of speech.
 He has led the ML4Audio working group, paper discussion sessions, and contributed to setting up Discord. 🦹🏻
 - **Bram Vanroy** - Helped many contributors and the Hugging Face team early on both GitHub and the forum 🦸🏼
 - **Christopher Akiki** - Helped the Hugging Face team on many fronts, contributed to sprints, organized workshops! 🦹🏻‍♀️